ykmn/ZabbixAgent-update/README.md

 [![Zabbix Agent][batbadge]][zabbixagent]

-Interactive manager for [Zabbix Agent](https://www.zabbix.com/download) installation, update and removal on remote or local Windows host.
+Interactive manager for [Zabbix Agent](https://www.zabbix.com/download_agents) installation, update and removal on remote or local Windows host.

 ### Requirements:

-* You need to have PowerShell enabled on local machine;
+* You need to have PowerShell enabled on local machine as this scipts partialy uses PoSh;
 * You need to have admin credentials or remote or local machine.
-If you runing the script local please use "Run as Admin" feature;
+If you running the script local please use "Run as Admin" feature;
-* You need to configure zabbix_agentd.conf, at least server IP addresses.
+* You need to configure default `zabbix_agentd.conf`, at least server IP addresses.
 Defaults are:
     * store warning-level file log at `C:\ProgramData\Zabbix`;
     * enable and log remote commands;
     * `hostname` = `system.hostname`